MatthieuRu/energy-cross-border-flows/README.md

 In this section we are not talking about the Scraper

 1. The Postgre Server
-You can use the config file, to know the credentials. if needed, you connect to the database by using any interface of data management.
+You can use the config file, to know the credentials.
+If needed, you connect to the database by using any interface of data management.
 It's running on the localhost with port 5432.
 The database will be empty until you run the scraper `main.py`.

 2. The db_manager x Endpoints
 - `http://0.0.0.0:8000/create-schema` to create the schema